I love making Dr. Bronner’s Laundry Detergent.

 DIY Dr. Bronner’s Laundry Detergent

 For every load of laundry I use around 2 TBS of laundry detergent.
-Enjoy!
+The coffee tablespoon scoop, like the one below, would do the trick!